 Stacey moved from New Jersey to Durango in June 2017.
-She works as the church’s communications coordinator, creating all things video.
+She works as the church’s communications coordinator, creating all things video and graphics.
 She graduated from the University of Valley Forge as a video production major.

 In her spare time she loves to go see new movies, or stay home and watch old movies, or talk about movies…you get it.
 She also loves cooking.
 Italian dishes are her favorite to make.
 The more complicated a recipe is, the more fun it is.
 When she’s home, she enjoys the company of her two cats.
-She loves driving, road trips, and traveling, and can’t wait to explore the west.
+She loves driving, road trips, and traveling.
+The only thing Durango is missing is a beach.

 Linda works at the front desk of the church office on Monday, Tuesday, and Wednesday.
 Her job varies day to day… well actually minute to minute!
 Her job is about people; she assists the congregation, the staff, the worship team and the community.
 She loves this job; it’s a perfect fit!

 Linda taught school for 20 years before retiring, moving from Vermont to Colorado.
 One passion in her life these days is supporting her husband Russ and the local community of those dealing with Parkinson’s Disease.
 This passion has reinforced our reality – the hand of God reaching out to touch us all, encouraging us to focus on gratitude and blessings.